 - An administration contribution to OzHarvest to cover costs in providing volunteers with the required uniform may be applicable.
 This cost varies depending on location, but is never more than $20.

 If these costs would present a financial challenge, please contact your local volunteer coordinator, or email [email protected].

-All volunteers are required to wear an OzHarvest T-shirt and closed toed shoes, with the exception of those who are volunteering at an OzHarvest office, in which case we ask volunteers to please wear business or smart casual clothing.
-The cost for our OzHarvest Volunteer T-Shirt is included in the above administration fee.
+All volunteers are required to wear a yellow OzHarvest T-shirt, black/dark bottoms, and closed toed shoes (except for those who are volunteering at an OzHarvest office, in which case we ask volunteers to please wear business or smart casual clothing).
+Volunteers helping with food prep are also asked to ensure their hair is tied back.